 |Total Kit Cost||$2,150||$2,550||$3,500|

-Of course, there are other options available such as dewatering pumps which are often designed to grind up the debris that may be drawn up from a pond, creek, or ditch.
+Of course, other options are available such as solar-powered dewatering pumps, which can grind up and pass debris drawn up from a pond, creek, or ditch.

-Keep in mind, however, that the more specialized the application the more costly the components.
-If your needs are on the less complex end of the scale, then you can easily realize the cost benefits of solar water pumps.
+Keep in mind, however, that the more specialized the application, the more costly the components.
+If your needs are on the less complex end of the scale, then you can quickly realize the cost benefits of solar water pumps.

 And don’t forget to factor in the costs of water tanks, water lines, and the parts for connecting to the solar-powered pump.
-These pieces are seldom included in kit prices.
+These pieces are seldom included in the kit price.